 If that happens – don’t fret.
 I can assure you that the flavor and taste will still be there 100%.

 Crockpot Candy with Pecans

-Since I’ve been making this holiday slow cooker candy recipe for years, I’ve learned that I’m not very patient when it comes to waiting for this to harden.
+Since I’ve been making this holiday slow cooker candy recipe for years, I’ve learned that I’m not very patient when it comes to waiting for this great recipe to harden.